Top Growth Hacking Metrics: How to Measure the Success Efforts

 This is the stage where customers actively interact with your products and services.
 The key KPIs at this point are:

-- The number of sign-ups: this is the number of people that opt to use your products with a certain timeframe.
+The number of sign-ups: this is the number of people that opt to use your products within a certain timeframe.
 Low statistics could mean that your CTA is ineffective or that your product’s benefits aren’t clearly laid out.

 4. Revenue Stage